 Long-distance relocation and job seeking are not a match made in heaven.
 Separating these two, and knowing how to get a job before you move will save you from unnecessary stress, financial worries and help you settle into your new environment as quickly as possible.
 That’s why we’ve prepared a few useful job hunting tips to help you land an interview, and hopefully, a job even before you move your household across the country.

 Getting familiar with your future state or city is an essential part of the process of relocation and adaptation, as well as finding work.
-People tend to be different depending on where they come from, so you’ll know what to expect and what work ethics to accommodate.
+People tend to be different depending on where they come from, so you’ll know what to expect and what work ethics to accommodate when moving to a new state.

 Ask your friends, family, current work colleagues, or acquaintances if they know someone in the place that you’re moving to.
 Maybe you find out that your cousin used to live and work in the city you’re moving to, and you didn’t even know that!

 All the useful information about the new place and employment positions there are welcome.
 What are the best neighborhoods?
 Where to eat?
 What’s the weather like?
-Is it better to use public transportation or to drive?
+Is it better to use public transportation or to get car shipping services and drive?
 Ask someone, google the area, and find out.

-Online platforms for business and job hunting are a significant first step that you can take.
+Online platforms for business and job hunting are a significant first step that you can take when planning a move to another city.
 Nowadays, every company that’s hiring creates an online ad, letting you know that they’re recruiting.
 Explore your options on the Internet and apply to any position that you like and are qualified for; there’s nothing you can lose.

 Linkedin is a vast business network with more than 500 million members that allows you to access knowledge and engage with professionals all around the world, including the ones in your future place of residence.
-Moving will require that you make a new career network, so get ready to start with that on time.
+Moving to a new home will require that you make a new career network, so get ready to start with that on time.

 Reading blogs about jobs on Linkedin or some other work-related site would be helpful.
 You’ll find out something you didn’t know that may give you an edge over other candidates competing for the same position.